-Please note that all DHD students must have a Faculty Advisor/Chair from the Department of Disability and Human Development.
-Also, at least one (1) member of the preliminary examination and thesis/dissertation defense committees must have their home department in DHD.
+Please note that all DHD graduate students must have a Faculty Advisor/Chair from the Department of Disability and Human Development.
+Also, at least two (2) members of the preliminary examination and thesis/dissertation defense committees must have their home department in DHD.